masteryee-labs/AI-Destiny-Master/docs/index.md

 - Deliver customer support and respond to user requests.
 - Meet legal obligations and platform policy requirements.

+- Optional cloud sync (from version 1.1) uses Google Drive App Folder (scope: drive.appdata) to back up selected data; you can disable it anytime.

 ### Data Retention
 We retain information only as long as necessary to provide the App or as required by law.
 You may request deletion at any time via the contact email below.

 ### Data Sharing
 We share information only with processors essential to operate the App, such as:
-- Google Play services (Authentication, Billing, Ads, Drive Sync)
+- Google Play services: Authentication, Billing, Ads (Rewarded), optional Drive Sync (App Folder)
 - Crash reporting and analytics vendors configured in the App

 We never sell your personal information.